August 23, 2022

 Consider a phased iterative approach to how you would lay out an analytics platform.
 You can look at it from the perspective of let’s optimize your network first.
 Let’s optimize your physical environment second.
 Finally, look at what is collected from your fans, how to get it, and how to use it.
 One important thing to remember is that once you have collected the data, it’s yours to utilize fully.

 That is the big difference between DAS, cellular, and Wi-Fi.
 Off your Wi-Fi network, you own every piece of data collected by the analytics platform.
 The data can be used in a variety of ways.
 All this ties back to how you monetize what you’ve spent.
 Whether you are paying monthly or you’ve paid upfront in a capital expense.
 Those are the keys.

 The Fan Experience

-Mike: We’ve all been fans.
+We’ve all been fans.
 We see events where there are many people a lot of the time.
-Now, I’m going to assume that the wireless environment is robust enough to create a situation where you can take your family of four.
+Now, assuming that the wireless environment is robust enough to create a situation where you can take your family of four.
 Your children can stream content from any device.
 Meaning you can pay attention to the game or event you are attending.
 That’s the typical family experience in the venue world nowadays.